Khalid-Alghamdi-ML/text_based_adventure_game/README.md

 # text_based_adventure_game

-udacity final project in ipnd course
+This is the final project using python in ipnd course at Udacity